CCA Cruising Guide to Nova Scotia

 Page 166 Liscomb

-- Very strong afternoon gusts can be experienced in the mouth and lower reaches of the Liscomb River even when the wind outside is a relatively moderate southwesterly.
+Update from Wilson Fitt, 2022: Very strong afternoon southwesterly gusts can be experienced in the mouth and lower reaches of the Liscomb River even when the wind outside is a relatively moderate.

-- Although Liscombe Lodge is still a welcome and very well protected stopping place, the floating docks and other waterfront facilities at Liscombe Lodge were found to be in very poor condition in summer 2022.
+Although Liscombe Lodge is still a welcome and very well protected stopping place, local reports up to June 2024 indicate that the floating docks and other waterfront facilities are still in very poor condition.
 The phone number is 1-800-665-6343.

 Page 168 Spanish Ship Bay